Cohomological rigidity of manifolds with torus actions: I: Preliminaries

-There is a combinatorial-topological criterion characterization of Gorenstein$^*$ complexes as follows. \begin{thm}[Stanley {\cite[Theorem II.5.1]{S96}}] A simplicial complex $K$ is Gorenstein* (over a field $\kk$) if and only if it is a generalized $\kk$-homology sphere. \end{thm}
+A fundamental result of Avramov and Golod says that the $\mathrm{Tor}$-algebra of a Gorenstein complex {over a field} satisfies Poincar\'e duality. \begin{thm}[Avramov-Golod \cite{AG71}, {\cite[Theorem 3.4.4]{BP15}}] A simplicial complex $K$ is Gorenstein over a field $\kk$ if and only if $\mathrm{Tor}(K)$ is a Poincar\'e duality $\kk$-algebra with respect to the homology degree, i.e., there exists an integer $d\geqslant0$ such that the $\kk$-homomorphisms